0

 Directions

-3. Place the final square of pastry on a baking paper lined baking tray.
-Spoon the chilled filling on to the centre of the pastry, leveling out and leaving a 2cm border around the edges.
+4. Place the final square of pastry on a baking tray lined with baking paper.
+Spoon the chilled filling on to the centre of the pastry, leveling out and leaving a 2 cm border around the edges.
 Brush the edges with a little egg wash.
-Top with the recently created larger piece of pastry, press into the top and sides of the meat filling and using the tines of a fork press edges and seal.
-Trim and neaten the edges of any excess pastry.
+Top with the larger piece of pastry that has been chilling; press into the top and sides of the meat filling and use the tines of a fork to press edges and seal.

+5. Trim and neaten the edges of any excess pastry.
 Brush with remaining egg wash and cut a 1 cm steam hole in the centre of the pastry.

-4. Decorate the top with cracked pepper and sea salt.
+Decorate the top with cracked pepper and sea salt.
 Bake in preheated oven for 35-45 minutes or until golden brown.
 Serve with hot wedges and a green salad.

 Recipe Tip

-• If the family would prefer corn kernels, swap out the peas.
+If the family would prefer corn kernels, swap out the peas.

 I'm cooking now!